Home > Guides > how to start a clothing business

 Ayushi Verma

-The process to start a clothing business in India begins with choosing the right model, registering the business, and setting up a sales channel.
-You can sell clothes online, open a store, resell wholesale garments, manufacture your own line, or launch a private-label brand.
-Each option involves different costs, legal requirements, and growth potential.
+If you want to start a clothing business in India, you need to select the right model, register, and establish a sales channel.
+You can sell clothes online, open a store, resell wholesale clothing, manufacture your own line, or start a private label brand.
+Each of these models has different costs, growth potential, and legal requirements.

 Why Start a Clothing Business in India in 2026?